Madam Koi Koi

-Madam Koi Koi (also known as Lady Koi Koi and Madam Moke in Ghana) is a Nigerian urban legend featuring a vengeful ghost who haunts dormitories, hallways and toilets in boarding schools at night; in day schools, she haunts toilets and students who come to school too early or leave school late.
+Madam Koi Koi (also known as Lady Koi Koi and Madam Moke in Ghana) is a Nigerian urban legend of a vengeful ghost who is believed to haunt dormitories, hallways and toilets in boarding schools at night; in day schools, she haunts toilets and students who come to school too early or leave school late.
 She is often depicted wearing a pair of red heels or wearing a single heel.
 She is one of the most popular boarding school ghosts in Nigeria.

 Etymology

 The name "Madam Koi Koi" is taken from the sound her heels make whenever she comes to prey on students at night.

 Origin

 There are several stories that tell the origin of Madam Koi Koi.